Cliffhanger (1993 film): Critical response

-On Rotten Tomatoes, Cliffhanger has an approval rating of 68% based on 55 reviews, with an average rating of 6.2/10.
+On Rotten Tomatoes, Cliffhanger has an approval rating of 67% based on 57 reviews.
 The website's critical consensus reads, "While it can't escape comparisons to the movies it borrows from, Cliffhanger is a tense, action-packed thriller and a showcase for the talents that made Sylvester Stallone a star."
-On Metacritic, the film has a score of 60 out of 100 based on reviews from 16 critics.
+On Metacritic, the film has a score of 59 out of 100 based on reviews from 16 critics.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The film was screened out of competition at the 1993 Cannes Film Festival.
-It was nominated for three Academy Awards: Best Sound (Michael Minkler, Bob Beemer, and Tim Cooney), Best Sound Effects Editing (Gregg Baxter), and Best Visual Effects, all losing to Jurassic Park.
-Cliffhanger was also nominated for Worst Picture, Worst Supporting Actor (John Lithgow), Worst Supporting Actress (Janine Turner), and Worst Screenplay at the 14th Golden Raspberry Awards.
+It was nominated for three Academy Awards: Best Sound (Michael Minkler, Bob Beemer and Tim Cooney), Best Sound Effects Editing (Gregg Baxter), and Best Visual Effects (Neil Krepela, John Richardson, John Bruno, and Pamela Easley), all losing to Jurassic Park at the 66th Academy Awards.
+Cliffhanger was also nominated for Worst Picture, Worst Supporting Actor (John Lithgow), Worst Supporting Actress (Janine Turner) and Worst Screenplay at the 14th Golden Raspberry Awards.

 In his review in the Chicago Sun-Times, Roger Ebert gave the film 3 out of 4 stars.
 On At the Movies, Ebert's colleague Gene Siskel said Cliffhanger was "filled with howlingly bad scenes" and that the "villains are dull and Stallone and his fellow climbers are even worse."
 Ebert disagreed, calling the mountain climbing action "truly sensational," which Siskel dismissed as flashy stunt work in service of a bad screenplay.
 Other criticisms were of Lithgow's inauthentic English accent, and the film's unrealistic portrayal of mountaineering, including the fictional gun which fires pitons directly into rock.
 In 2025, The Hollywood Reporter listed Cliffhanger as having the best stunts of 1993.